-James Potts specialises in commercial litigation and arbitration, banking and financial services, civil fraud, energy (including oil & gas disputes), regulatory & professional disciplinary law, aviation, procurement and judicial review.
+James has a broad practice spanning commercial litigation and arbitration, banking and financial services, civil fraud, energy, regulatory & professional disciplinary law, aviation, procurement, and judicial review.

-He has appeared as an advocate in all types of court and tribunal in England & Wales.
+He regularly acts as sole counsel in trials and applications in the High Court, county courts and disciplinary tribunals, and has also appeared as sole advocate in the Court of Appeal.
 Internationally, James has experience of litigation and arbitration in the BVI, Singapore, Malaysia and a number of Middle East jurisdictions.
 He is admitted to practise in the Dubai International Financial Centre (DIFC) courts.

 James is a contributing editor to Phipson on Evidence, Jordan’s Regulatory and Disciplinary Proceedings, and Butterworths Financial Regulation Service.

-James has a broad commercial practice, encompassing commercial litigation and arbitration, banking and financial services, fraud, energy (including oil & gas disputes), professional negligence, insolvency litigation, intellectual property and applications for disclosure and interim relief such as freezing and search orders.
-He regularly appears in the High Court and county courts as sole or junior counsel.
+James’s commercial practice includes commercial litigation and arbitration, banking and financial services, fraud, energy, professional negligence, intellectual property, applications under the Insolvency Act 1986 and Companies Act 2006, and applications for disclosure and interim relief such as freezing, delivery up and search orders.

 Much of James’s work is international, particularly in the Middle East and Far East.
 This has included arbitrations under DIFC, LCIA, ICC and GCC Commercial Arbitration Centre rules.
 He has particular experience in conflicts of laws and jurisdictional disputes.
 In 2014 he spent 3 months on secondment to the litigation and arbitration department of an English law firm in Dubai.